Historic Activities are Downtown and at the Fort Site in Washington Park Saturday & Sunday

 On Saturday, see a cooking demonstration in the kitchen cabin, using open hearth cooking techniques.
 Behind the Bradford House join our farmer-distiller and see how whiskey was made during the Whiskey Rebellion.
 Get a close-up view of an actual antique still similar to the ones used on the frontier, talk with the farmer and learn how they turned grain into whiskey.
 However be careful not to ask about Hamilton’s Whiskey Tax.

-The Hangman's Tavern
+The Hangman's Noose Tavern - Located In Washington Park

 Saturday & Sunday

-The Kennedy Log House in Washington Park is transformed into the Hangman’s Tavern, Van Swearigen Proprietor, on Saturday and Sunday from 11AM – 4PM.
+The Kennedy Log House in Washington Park is transformed into the Hangman’s Noose Tavern, Van Swearigen Proprietor, on Saturday and Sunday from 11AM – 4PM.
 Come sample 18th-century tavern drinks such as Spiced Whiskey and the Hangman’s Punch (with non-alcoholic versions for kids).
 See fireside cooking demonstrations using squirrel forks and reflector ovens.
 View and buy the fares of artisans such as The Wilde Celt Forge, Old Plank Forge, Hearth Fare Goods, and the Red Lady Bakery.
 Stay and hear the story of the how the Hangman’s Noose got its name.
 Experience a tavern with all the flare of the 18th-century.

 The LeMoyne House Tours - Washington County Historical Society